 One very important aspect of having a website is how safe and secure it is.
 WordPress is a top choice for a content management system platform, as many SEO features have been implemented into it.
 However, it is attacked quite a bit by spam.
-Which brings us to our concern of WordPress Safety.
+This brings us to our concern about WordPress Safety.
 How safe is it?

 The following measures can be taken to develop a WordPress Safety Plan to ensure your website is secure.

 Security Updates– WordPress safety can happen when security updates are done.
 Minor updates are done automatically.
 However, for major updates, the website owner will need to manually start the update.
 You can continue to update themes and plugins that are compatible with your system as soon as they become available.
 These updates are crucial to your site to make sure that it is safe and protected.

 Secured Networks– Only work on a secured network to be safe.
 This is something that should be done whether you have an administrator role or not.
 Do regular scans on your workstation.
 Use VPNs for an end to end encryption if you are using any WiFi, and always block ads.

 Secured Passwords– All passwords should be long and unique.
 Never use the same password twice.
 You should use capital and lower case letters, as well as numbers.
 Punctuation is a great idea to make the passwords even stronger.
 It is recommended to use a password that is four or five words in length or use a password generator to really come up with a unique one.
 Never use short passwords, as these are easy to crack, even if they are unique.
 It is best to use at least 13 characters.

 Code audits– Code audits should be done on your plugins and themes.
 And use the principle of least privilege, which requires that every module can only access information or resources that are necessary for the purpose.

 Critical files- Any critical files need to be locked down.
 Some files should only be accessed by the PHP process that runs WordPress.
 The only thing that this PHP process will be able to do is to read the file.
 With strict file permission, nothing will be allowed to be written to the file.